If you're craving a break but feeling the squeeze, don't panic. It's possible to travel on a budget without compromising on quality

 7. Book last minute

-An alternative to booking quite far in advance is to book things last minute when providers try to fill vacancies.
-It must be said that package tour operators and hotels are more likely to give last-minute discounts than airlines.
+An alternative to booking quite far in advance is to book last minute when providers try to fill vacancies, though it must be said that airlines are less likely to give last-minute discounts compared to package tour operators and hotels.

 8. Subscribe to newsletters

-Many travel companies reward their loyal customers by telling them about any savings or deals via newsletters, so consider signing up to a few that interest you.
+Many travel companies reward their loyal customers by listing savings and deals in newsletters, so sign up to a few that interest you.

 9. All-inclusive package tours

-Sometimes it can be cheaper to experience a location as part of a package tour.
-The term “all-inclusive” refers to a deal that rolls your airfare, accommodation and meals into a single rate.
+Sometimes it can be cheaper to experience a location as part of an all-inclusive package tour, one that rolls your airfare, accommodation and meals into a single rate.
 If you aren’t too bothered about the lack of flexibility to do what you want, then an all-inclusive package is definitely a wise option.

 10. Keep an eye on your mobile costs